Dr. DAN KNIGHTS, Principal Investigator

 Dr. Dan Knights is a computational microbiologist.
 He is a professor in the Department of Computer Science and Engineering and the Biotechnology Institute at the University of Minnesota.
-Dan received his B.A. from Middlebury College, and his PhD from the University of Colorado, both in Computer Science and Computational Biology, followed by a post-doctoral fellowship at Harvard.
-His research uses data mining and machine learning to aggregate and mine multiple sources of microbial and human genomic data for patterns linking to environmental conditions and human disease.
-Dan has co-authored articles in top multidisciplinary journals.
-In 2015 he was named a McKnight Land-Grant Professor by the University of Minnesota.
+Dan received his B.A. from Middlebury College, and his Ph.D. from the University of Colorado, both in Computer Science, followed by completing a post-doctoral fellowship at Harvard.
+His research uses data mining and machine learning to study the microbiome in human disease.
+Dan has co-authored numerous articles in top multidisciplinary journals.
+In 2015, he was named a McKnight Land-Grant Professor by the University of Minnesota.

 Dr. ABBY JOHNSON, Postdoctoral Associate